 - a) The ability to log your CPD activities, which will include CPD from GOC CPD providers and may also include self-directed CPD.
 You will be responsible for logging details of all of your CPD, including points, even where you have attended sessions hosted or led by GOC CPD providers. - b) The ability to view your outstanding CPD requirements.
 You will be able to track how many points you need (including interactive), which domains have been covered and whether any peer review has been completed. - c) The facility to provide feedback on CPD attended.
 This is important so that CPD providers and the GOC can understand if there are any issues with the CPD provided and how they can be addressed in the future.
 Provision of feedback will not affect the points or domains gained from CPD. - d) Templates to help you record reflection statements and undertake peer review.
 Reflection statements must be completed for peer review events and for self-directed CPD.
-They are optional for other CPD activities, but we encourage you to complete them in relation to all CPD that you do as a matter of good practice. - e) A professional development plan template so you can plan your professional development and set learning goals for the cycle. - f) The ability to upload written documentation of the mandatory reflective exercise, and an optional template to use to complete this exercise. - g) A CPD search facility where you can search for CPD events.
+They are optional for other CPD activities, but we encourage you to complete them in relation to all CPD that you do as a matter of good practice. - e) The ability to record your personal development plan so you can plan your professional development and set learning goals for the cycle. - f) The ability to record the detail of your reflective exercise discussion.
+We have provided a downloadable 'guidance template' to support the discussion. - g) A CPD search facility where you can search for CPD events.